Dying for Beginners: An Interview with Kathryn Mannix

 IN PERSON at 11 Woodland Road, Bristol, BS8 1TB

-In this special lunchtime session for Dying Matters Awareness Week, Dr Andrew Blades from the University of Bristol will interview Kathryn about her life and work.
+Taking place during Dying Matters Awareness Week, Kathryn Mannix’s interview will be the first event run by the newly established Bristol Centre for Grief Research and Engagement, which will officially launch in July.
+Dr Andrew Blades from the University of Bristol will interview Kathryn.
 Refreshments will be available.
 After the interview, Kathryn will sign books.

 Ticket cost: £5-£8